NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/diffBind/lab-diffBinding.rst

 .. code-block:: R

-	# we will skip generating greylists (regions of high signal in input samples) because of time - it is recommended to perform this step though!
+	# we will skip generating greylists (regions of high signal in input samples) because of time - it is recommended to perform this step in your own analyses though!
 	res.cnt2$config$doGreylist=FALSE

 	# performing analysis of differential binding